NREL/OpenStudio-analysis-spreadsheet/README.md

 Currently the execution of this requires command line (terminal) access.

 * Make sure to have ruby 2.0 installed and the bundler gem.
 Check your version of ruby by running `ruby --version`.
+* Note that if you are a Windows user, install the 32-bit version of Ruby from here: http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.0.0-p353.exe?direct

 * Install RubyGem's Bundler.
 In a command line call the method below.